 - You feel dizzy.

-- You have less urine, or you are not urinating as often as before your CT scan.
+- You are not urinating as often as before your CT scan.

 - You see a new rash on your body.

 - You have a fever.

 - You have questions or concerns about your condition or care.

 Seek care immediately or call 911 if: